-- damage to, and destruction of, mineral properties or production facilities;
+• damage to, and destruction of, mineral properties or production facilities;

 - personal injury;

 - environmental damage;

 - delays in mining;

 - monetary losses; and

 - legal liability.

 It is not always possible to obtain insurance against all such risks and IVN may decide not to insure against certain risks as a result of high premiums or other reasons.
 The incurrence of an event that is not fully covered or covered at all, by insurance, could have a material adverse effect on IVN's financial conditions, results of operations and cash flows and could lead to a decline in the value of the securities of IVN.
-IVN does not maintain insurance against political or environmental risks.
+IVN does not maintain insurance against political or environmental risks, which may have a material adverse impact on IVN and its share price.